ScottHMcKean/useful_scripts/README.md

-# Useful R Scripts
+# Useful Scripts in R
 A collection of useful R scripts